Dyndrilliac/banker/README.md

 Source Code:

-* ***BankersAlgorithm.java***: A java source file containing the BankersAlgorithm class.
+* ***BankersAlgorithm.java***: A java source file containing the code for the BankersAlgorithm class.
 This is where the magic happens!
 The class is versatile, reusable, and extendable.

 Support: